TheGamer007/thegamer007.github.io/docs/legacy/create_website.md

 ##### Local Jekyll Setup
 Since the actual site is updated only when the corresponding files in `master` are changed, we need some way to test out minor edits before performing a final commit.

-><br/>Adding [this gitignore file](https://gist.github.com/bradonomics/cf5984b6799da7fdfafd) to your repo before proceeding with the installation would prevent you from accidentally adding unnecessary files to the workspace.
+>Adding [this gitignore file](https://gist.github.com/bradonomics/cf5984b6799da7fdfafd) to your repo before proceeding with the installation would prevent you from accidentally adding unnecessary files to the workspace.

 [This guide](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) provides step-by-step instructions on how to setup a local Jekyll installation.
 However, it misses out on some dependencies that it assumes are available on the user's system.
 So run the following commands first, then proceed with the earlier guide.